 SAMPLE loves to take higher-level responsibilities, shows immense ambition and drive.
 He has always seemed eager to not only work in a team setup but also lead the team for a common goal.
 His innate quality to learn latest technology trends and collaborating attitude will prove to be useful in sharing latest practices with peers.
 A management career especially that of a consultant and an entrepreneur typically requires a team setup and this collaborative attribute is essential for collective team success and SAMPLE shows signs of these soft skills that one requires for this sort of a career.

 I believe, after a high quality MBA like that of Cambridge, SAMPLE will have no problems in leading a consulting and entrepreneurial career when he chooses to do so.
-The customizable MBA would enable him to learn the business tools, which would not be possible to gain in his IT career and develop his soft skills closer to that of a role in senior management.